Phala-Network/gramine/Documentation/devel/onboarding.rst

      Verify again that all the changes look correct, that you didn't accidentally add or delete some files, and that your code changes do not contain remnants from your debugging sessions.
-If you find some issues, use git fixup commits to fix them and then check the PR again.
+If you find some issues, use git fixup commits (see below) to fix them and then check the PR again.

 #.
 Wait for reviews from Gramine maintainers. **Always use Reviewable** to read
    review comments and to reply. **Do not use GitHub review interface**.

    - Depending on the complexity of your bug fix and the current load of maintainers, the first reviews may come in 1 to 14 days.
-Please keep in mind that the review process is long and tedious.
-Take comfort in the fact that in e.g. the Linux development process, patches may take several years to be merged.
+Please keep in mind that the review process is long and tedious (as a relevant example, some patches to Linux may take several years to be merged).
+The Gramine community focuses on quality and security rather than speed of development, and thorough reviews are an important part of this.

    - Be prepared to see quick reviews with "Please read the contributing guide" comments if you didn't do your due diligence.
-Reviewers are busy with other tasks (reviewing is never an actual "job"), so they don't have time and energy to copy-paste exerpts from documentation.
+Reviewers are busy with other tasks, and unplanned/external PRs cannot take priority over the reviewers' current work.
 Check the guides carefully and fix the identified problems in your submission.

    - Remember that many typos and obvious mistakes in your PR lead to bad first impression.
 Prepare your first submission carefully and verify it a couple